outware/storyboardcontroller/README.md

     ViewControllerA <- ViewControllerB <- ViewControllerC <- etc.

-This makes it very hard to launch only `ViewControllerC` from somewhere else in the application as it obtains its dependencies from `ViewControllerB` which in turn obtains its dependencies from `ViewControllerA`.
+This makes it very hard to launch only `ViewControllerC` from somewhere else in the application as it obtains its dependencies from `ViewControllerB`, which in turn obtains its dependencies from `ViewControllerA`.

-When using the `StoryboardController`, your dependency graph would now look like this:
+On the other hand, when using the `StoryboardController`, the dependency graph looks like this:

     StoryboardController <- ViewControllerA
                          <- ViewControllerB
                          <- ViewControllerC

-Given this architecture, it is then possible to initialise `ViewControllerC` and inject its dependencies without interacting with any of the other view controllers from anywhere in your application.
+which makes it possible to initialise `ViewControllerC` with its dependencies from anywhere in your application without having to interact with the other view controllers.

 ## Installation